danhorst/danhorst.com/content/lists/behavior-change.md

 	2. _Negative Reinforcement:_ Contingently withdraw an aversive antecedent stimulus to increase the probability that the right behavior will occur.
 	3. _Extinction:_ Permanently remove the maintaining reinforcer to suppress the behavior or reduce it to baseline levels.
 6. _Positive Punishment:_  Contingently deliver an aversive consequence to reduce the probability that the problem behavior will occur.

-## Loosely Translated for People in Organizations

-1. Ensure physical and emotional security
-2. Encourage behavior by setting up the environment, processes, and norms
-3. Give encouraging feedback
-4. Use critique and coaching
-5. Shape behavior by removing rewards for an undesired behavior or reducing the consequences of a desired behavior
-6. Discourage undesired behavior by doling out punishment

 [1]: https://m.iaabc.org/about/lima/hierarchy/
 [2]: https://en.wikipedia.org/wiki/Ethology